Len42/Len42.github.io/rp2040-dev-setup.md

 In VS Code, open the folder `pico_examples`.

-If prompted to select a compiler, select the one that has "GCC for arm" in its name.
-If not prompted and if "No kit selected" is shown at the bottom of the window, click on that and select "GCC for arm".
+If prompted to select a compiler, select the one that has "arm-none-eabi" in its name.
+If not prompted and if "No kit selected" is shown at the bottom of the window, click on that and select "arm-none-eabi".

 Click the "Build" button at the bottom of the window to build the example programs again.